 Grain flour is the fine powder from ground cereal and other starchy foods.
 You can get flour from different cereals such as:

 Brown Rice Flour

 Brown rice flour comes from finely ground brown rice.
-This flour resembles white wheat flour, making it a favorite among pet owners for baking treats for their dogs.
+This flour resembles white wheat flour, making it a favorite among pet owners for baking treats.

 Brown rice flour does not have a strong flavor, and many dogs like it.